-Everything and anything can go wrong with equipment.
-Equipment failures encompass equipment you need but failed to bring along and equipment that breaks or fails to work as designed.
+Anything and everything can go wrong with equipment.
+Equipment failures encompass both equipment that you need but failed to bring along and equipment that breaks or fails to work as designed.
 Equipment must be maintained and checked before your trip.
 Some equipment failures are only inconveniences but others can be life threatening.
-The first step to overcoming equipment failures is to be prepared.
+The first step in overcoming equipment failures is to be prepared.

 Ten Essentials.
 A generally accepted list of Ten Essentials includes the following items: